-- Gives a spectral (hence polynomial) solution for 2-SUM on some R-matrices ([Atkins et al., 1998] mention both problems, but don't show the connection). - Write seriation as an optimization problem. - Write a convex relaxation for 2-SUM and seriation. - Spectral solution scales very well (cf. Pagerank, spectral clustering, etc.) - $\circ~$ Not very robust. . . - Not flexible. . .
+- Write seriation as an optimization problem. - Also gives a spectral (hence polynomial) solution for 2-SUM on some R-matrices ([Atkins et al., 1998] mention both problems, but don't show the connection). - Write a convex relaxation for 2-SUM and seriation. - Spectral solution scales very well (cf. Pagerank, spectral clustering, etc.) - Not very robust. . . - Not flexible. . .
 Hard to include additional structural constraints.

-• Write \mathcal{D}n the set of doubly stochastic matrices, where is the convex hull of the set of permutation matrices.
+Let \mathcal{D}n the set of doubly stochastic matrices, where is the convex hull of the set of permutation matrices.